 mParticle’s customer data platform empowers you to do more with your data.
-Sophisticated marketers use mParticle to orchestrate data across their entire growth stack, enabling them to win in key moments of the customer journey.
+Sophisticated marketers use mParticle to orchestrate data across their entire growth stack, enabling them to win in key customer journey moments.

 You can improve your data flow by marrying mParticle and Braze for a seamless way to control the flow of information between systems.
-What’s more, with Currents, Braze’s real-time data export, connect data to mParticle, and make it actionable across the entire growth stack.
+What’s more, with Currents, Braze’s real-time data export, you can also connect data to mParticle, and make it actionable across the entire growth stack.

 If you’re looking for information on the Currents integration with mParticle, click here.